 Articles of clothing lost at the school are put on hooks across from the washrooms.
 Keys, watches, eyeglasses, money, and other valuables are kept in a locked drawer at the office.
-School supplies, PE clothing, jackets, hoodies should be clearly labeled.
-Our Lost and Found overflows very quickly with articles left on the playgrounds in in other areas throughout the school.
+Clothing (jackets, hoodies, toques, gloves, etc.) should be clearly labeled.